by Andrew J. Bennieston

 Database Ownership & Permissions

-There are other precautions you may be able to take to prevent some of the more serious SQL injection attacks.
+There are other precautions you may be able to take to prevent some of the more serious SQL injection attacks and ensuring SQL security.
 One such course of action is to implement access control on the database.
 Many database packages support the concept of users, and it should be possible to set an owner, with full permissions to modify anything within the database, and other users which may only connect and issue SELECT or INSERT queries, thus preserving any data already entered against DELETE or DROP commands.
-The specifics of achieving such protection will depend on the database system you're using, and consulting the documentation or user manual should reveal how to implement access control.
+The specifics of achieving such protection will depend on the database system you’re using, and consulting the documentation or user manual should reveal how to implement access control.

 The user designated as the database owner should never be used to connect to the database from a PHP script; owner privileges should be used on consoles or web admin interfaces such as phpmysqladmin.
 If a script requires the DELETE or UPDATE commands, it should ideally use a separate user account to the standard account, so that the standard account can only add data using INSERT, and retrieve data using SELECT.
 This separation of permissions prevents attacks by limiting the effectiveness of any one SQL injection avenue.
 If, by poor or forgetful programming, a user can inject SQL into one script, they will gain only SELECT / INSERT permissions, or only UPDATE / DELETE permissions, and never sufficient permissions to drop entire tables or modify the table structure using the ALTER command.